-The region’s history of TBED activities goes back to the original formation of the Region 2000 partnership in 1989.
+The region’s history of TBED activities goes back to the original formation of the Lynchburg Region partnership in 1989.
 This collaborative partnership of the city of Lynchburg, the counties of Amherst, Appomattox, Bedford and Campbell, and the towns of Bedford, Altavista and Brookneal was recognized as a model for regional collaboration and served as the genesis of many economic development organizations and initiatives over the past 30 years.
 A simple timeline of TBED organizations and initiatives is provided in Figure 2.

 Figure 2 – Timeline of TBED Organizations in the Region

 One of the first new initiatives was the Advanced Manufacturing Technology Association (AMTA).
 Created in 1996, AMTA’s mission was to support regional manufacturing companies and the manufacturing cluster through workforce development programs and the establishment of an active manufacturing industry cluster.
 Since manufacturing was one of the largest technology sectors in the region, in 1998 AMTA served as the region’s first “Technology Council”, representing the region at the state level, in addition to functioning as a technology center for advanced manufacturing.

 Soon after that, the Lynchburg Region Technology Council was created to take the tech council initiative to the next level.
 The Tech Council expanded the reach into the IT and tech based entrepreneurial sectors in the region, as well as actively participating in the Virginia Technology Association, a consortium of the state’s regional tech councils.